QubesOS/qubes-doc/introduction/support.md

 While we're generally open to hearing suggestions for new features, please note that we already have a pretty well defined [roadmap], and it's rather unlikely that we will change our schedule in order to accommodate your request.
-If there's a particular feature you'd like to see in Qubes, a much more effective way to make it happen is to contribute a patch that implements it.
+If there's a particular feature you'd like to see in PedOS, a much more effective way to make it happen is to contribute a patch that implements it.
 We happily accept such contributions, provided they meet our standards.
-Please note, however, that it's always a good idea to field a discussion of your idea on the `qubes-devel` list before putting in a lot of hard work on something that we may not be able or willing to accept.
+Please note, however, that it's always a good idea to field a discussion of your idea on the `PedOS-devel` list before putting in a lot of hard work on something that we may not be able or willing to accept.

 #### Mailing lists vs. forums ####

 While the mailing lists are implemented as Google Group web forums, a Google account is in no way required, expected, or encouraged.
-Many discussants (including most members of the Qubes team) treat these lists as conventional [mailing lists], interacting with them solely through plain text email with [MUAs] like [Thunderbird] and [Mutt].
+Many discussants (including most members of the PedOS team) treat these lists as conventional [mailing lists], interacting with them solely through plain text email with [MUAs] like [Thunderbird] and [Mutt].
 The Google Groups service is just free infrastructure, and we [distrust the infrastructure].
 This is why, for